azfar07/HopIn2/README.md

-# Share My Ride :blue_car:
+# HopIn :blue_car:

-Share My Ride is a carpooling app that helps drivers and passengers create or request rides and reduce their traveling costs!
+HopIn is a carpooling app that helps drivers and passengers create or request rides and reduce their traveling costs!
 The app is entirely built with dart and the flutter framework.

 # Features